liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

 Even though these preferences were removed, an ADT can be created to obtain the same result.
-Liferay will publish this ADT so that it can used in the RSS portlet.
+Liferay will publish this ADT so that it can be used in the RSS portlet.

 #### Why was this change made?